 The Battle of Szászhermány (Hărman) took place in 1848.
 December 5, 1848.

-Who won the Battle of Szászhermány (Hărman)?
+What was the outcome of the Battle of Szászhermány (Hărman)?

 What was the significance of the Battle of Szászhermány (Hărman)?